seamplex/feenox/doc/sds.md

 Besides noting that software being _free_ (regarding freedom, not price) does not imply the same as being _open source_, the requirement is clear in that the tool has to be both _free_ and _open source_, a combination which is usually called FOSS.
+This condition leaves all of the well-known non-free finite-element solvers in the market out of the tender.

 FeenoX is licensed under the terms of the GNU General Public License version\ 3 or, at the user convenience, any later version.
 This means that users get the four essential freedoms:

  0. The freedom to _run_ the program as they wish, for _any_ purpose.